 There are so many GREAT Things To Do in Kalamazoo Michigan!
 Oh, and we have ideas of fun free things to do too!

-I adore this city!
+I adore this Kzoo!
 I graduated from Western Michigan University (Go Bronco’s!) and lived there for around 18 years.
 This vibrant college town has fantastic restaurants, parks, shopping, walking trails and art centers.

-Just recently, an influx in breweries have sprouted up all over the city as beer connoisseurs heartily support new local businesses.
+Just recently, an influx in Kalamazoo Michigan breweries have sprouted up all over the city as beer connoisseurs heartily support new local businesses.

 To the south is the bustling artistic downtown area with boutiques, galleries, parks, art centers and great non-chain restaurants.

 Downtown Kalamazoo Michigan- One of my favorite things to do is wander around downtown Kalamazoo.
 West Michigan Avenue is the main downtown Kalamazoo street.
 Popping into the wide variety of shops and boutique shops can easily fill an afternoon or evening so be sure to walk down S. Kalamazoo Mall.

 Be sure to grab dinner at one of the many delicious restaurants and bistro's.
 Many offer outside seating which is great for people watching!